Chinese immigration to Hawaii: History

 Although many came as laborers for sugar plantations in Hawaii, they concentrated on getting education for their children.
 When their contracts expired, many decided to remain in Hawaii and opened businesses in areas such as Chinatown.
 By 1950 most Chinese American men in Hawaii were educated and held good jobs.
 Today 95% of Chinese Americans in Hawaii live in Honolulu.

 A significant minority of early Chinese immigrants to Hawaii, and even fewer to the Continental US, were Hakka, and much of the animosity between the Hakka and Punti Cantonese people carried over.
 In the first half of the 1800s, around 30 percent of Chinese in Hawaii were of Hakka, while only about 3 percent in the West Coast were Hakka.
 The largest surge of immigration in that century occurred after an 1876 treaty between the US and Kingdom of Hawaii led to an increased need for labor.

 The majority of marriages between Chinese men and European women in Hawaii were between Cantonese men and Portuguese women.
 Portuguese and other European women married Chinese men.
 These unions between Cantonese men and Portuguese women resulted in children of mixed Cantonese-Portuguese parentage, called Cantonese-Portuguese.
 For two years to June 30, 1933, 38 of these children were born, they were classified as pure Chinese because their fathers were Chinese.
-A large amount of mingling took place between Chinese and European, Chinese men married Portuguese, Spanish, Hawaiian, Caucasian-Hawaiian, etc. Only one Chinese man was recorded marrying an American woman.
+A large amount of mixing took place between Chinese and European, Chinese men married Portuguese, Spanish, Hawaiian, Caucasian-Hawaiian, etc. Only one Chinese man was recorded marrying an American woman.
 Chinese men in Hawaii also married Puerto Rican, Portuguese, Japanese, Greek, and half-white women.
 There was a communal ban on intermarriages between the two groups for the first generation of migrants.
 In the middle of the 19th century, Hakka immigrants in America were excluded from membership in the Chinese organizations.